TanStack/form/docs/reference/formApi.md

   - Validates all fields in the form.

 - ```tsx
-    handleSubmit(e: FormSubmitEvent)
+    handleSubmit()
   ```
-  - Handles the form submission event, performs validation, and calls the appropriate onSubmit or onInvalidSubmit callbacks.
+  - Handles the form submission, performs validation, and calls the appropriate onSubmit or onInvalidSubmit callbacks.
 - ```tsx
     getFieldValue<TField extends DeepKeys<TFormData>>(field: TField)
   ```